-Tabletop United was formed by several reviewers, content creators, and media personalities in the gaming and geek world who wanted to unite and bring a new primary source of reviews, news, and media to all things gaming and geek while being conscious about supporting marganalized people, minorities, and people of color.
+Tabletop United was formed by several reviewers, content creators, and media personalities in the gaming and geek world who wanted to unite and bring a new primary source of reviews, news, and media to all things gaming and geek while being conscious about supporting marginalized people, minorities, and people of color.
 We hope our mission statement below reflects our goals and intentions.

-We provide review and Kickstarter review services for tabletop games, video games, and anything else.
+We provide review and Kickstarter preview services for tabletop games, video games, and anything else.
 If you have a rulebook or other document that may need some more help, we are also happy to provide proofreading, writing, and editing talent upon request.
 Several of our members provide live streams and video content as well which may better suite your needs.

 We also offer a variety of advertising needs through our email reach, banner ads, Kickstarter focus articles, in-depth review or how to play articles, video play throughs, streaming, and more.
 Please let us know how we can serve your needs.